andreluza/butterfly_occupancy/README.md

 \|- *SuppInfo-A-D.pdf*: Supporting Information A, B, C and D associated to the article (also published as Online Supportiong Information)
-\|- *SuppInfo-E.pdf*: Supporting Information E: analyses using the Random Walk Occupancy Model by Outwaithe et al. 2018
+\|- *SuppInfo-E.pdf*: Supporting Information E: analyses using the Random Walk Occupancy Model by Outwaithe et al. (2018)
+\|- *occ-model-rwalk-RE-simulations.txt*: Model of Outwaithe et
+al. (2018) in BUGS language
 \|- *SuppInfo-F.pdf*: Supporting Information F: analyses using data of the four remaining species: the meadow brown, the false ringlet, the marsh fritillary, and the small copper